What is foster care?

 – working or not working

 – a parent or someone who has a strong interest in helping children

-How do I apply to become a foster carer and what does it involve?
+How do I apply to become a foster carer?

-We will arrange a time to come and speak with you and your family about foster care, what it involves, and how to apply.
+Once you complete our quiz or get in touch, we will arrange a time to speak with you and your family about foster care, what it involves, and how to apply.

 You will be provided with written information about our service and an application form.
 Once you have gathered the information you need and you decide you want to proceed, the next step will be to submit the application form to us.

 You will then be invited to participate in an assessment process that will help us determine whether you can become a foster carer with our service.

 – You and all adults in the household will have to complete a Health Check, Police Check, a Working with Children Check and referee checks

 – Participating in training (Shared Lives) which covers nine topics and usually takes about 20 hours in total, either on weekends or evening sessions, in person or online